SteelCompendium/data-md-dse/Bestiary/Monsters/Dwarves/Statblocks/Dwarf Marauder.md

 reason: 2
 intuition: 1
 presence: 0
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the marauder lord can take 5 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Levitating Axes
+    name: Levitating Axes
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Psionic
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 10
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 8 damage; slide 1
+        tier1: 8 damage; slide 1
-        t2: 12 damage; slide 3
+        tier2: 12 damage; slide 3
-        t3: 15 damage; slide 5
+        tier3: 15 damage; slide 5
+      - name: Effect
-      - effect: A target restrained by a dwarf can be force moved by this ability.
+        effect: A target restrained by a dwarf can be force moved by this ability.
 This forced movement doesn't end the restrained condition unless the Director determines otherwise.
-        name: Effect
+      - cost: 3 Malice
-      - effect: A target force moved adjacent to an ally of the marauder lord is restrained until the end of their next turn.
+        effect: A target force moved adjacent to an ally of the marauder lord is restrained until the end of their next turn.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Magnetomancy
+    name: Magnetomancy
     icon: 🏹
     keywords:
       - Psionic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One creature or object
     effects:
+      - name: Effect
-      - effect: The target vertical slides up to 5 squares.
+        effect: The target vertical slides up to 5 squares.
 A target restrained by a dwarf can be force moved by this ability.
 This forced movement doesn't end the restrained condition unless the Director determines otherwise.
-        name: Effect
+      - cost: 5 Malice
-      - effect: This ability takes the Area keyword and loses the Ranged keyword, its distance becomes a 10 burst, and it targets each restrained creature in the area.
+        effect: This ability takes the Area keyword and loses the Ranged keyword, its distance becomes a 10 burst, and it targets each restrained creature in the area.
-        cost: 5 Malice
+  - type: feature
+    feature_type: ability
-  - name: Your Weapon Is Useless
+    name: Your Weapon Is Useless
     icon: ❗️
     keywords:
       - Psionic
       - Ranged
-    type: Triggered action
+    usage: Triggered action
     distance: Ranged 10
     target: Self or one ally
     trigger: A creature makes a melee strike against the target.
     effects:
+      - name: Effect
-      - effect: The target halves any damage from the strike and the triggering creature takes 4 damage.
+        effect: The target halves any damage from the strike and the triggering creature takes 4 damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the marauder lord can take 5 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: ability
-  - name: Ajax Will Pay Well for These Specimens
+    name: Ajax Will Pay Well for These Specimens
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
       - Psionic
       - Ranged
       - Weapon
-    type: "-"
+    usage: "-"
     distance: 5 cube within 10
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: The marauder lord uses Levitating Axes against each target, making one power roll against all targets.
+        effect: The marauder lord uses Levitating Axes against each target, making one power roll against all targets.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Don't Let Them Escape!
+    name: Don't Let Them Escape!
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target shifts up to their speed.
+        effect: Each target shifts up to their speed.
 The marauder lord then uses Levitating Axes.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Test Your Metal!
+    name: Test Your Metal!
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Psionic
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 10
     target: Special
     effects:
+      - name: Effect
-      - effect: The marauder lord creates three size 2 metal objects in unoccupied spaces within distance.
+        effect: The marauder lord creates three size 2 metal objects in unoccupied spaces within distance.
 Whenever the marauder lord uses Magnetomancy, they can additionally target one of these objects.
-        name: Effect
 ~~~